kmlpandey77/bootnavbar/README.md

 ## Introduction

-> Bootstrap 4 Responsive Navbar with Multi-level Dropdowns \
+> Bootstrap 5 Responsive Navbar with Multi-level Dropdowns \
 > This is a fully responsive multilevel dropdown (Treeview menu) navbar opened on hover.

+use v1.0.2 for Bootstrap 5